nascarjake/luminary/README.md

 ---

+## Luminary Builds Businesses

+**Want to start a merch shop?**
+- Create a pipeline that generates images, sends them to teespring
+- Create merch items on teespring like shirts and mugs using the images (via api)
+- Select and buy a domain and connect it to your teespring site (via cloudflare api or something like that)
+- Create seo metadata for your site
+- Create social media posts of your products and schedule them to post.

+**Want to start a survey website/app?**
+- Create an ai that asks the user what type of survey they want to build
+- Collect information about what type of recommednations or call to actions need to be made
+- Generate a data object that can be plugged into an app you are building which provides a great survey experience.

+If you are building an app or tool that lets people make their own guide, website, flyer, schedule, trading bot, anything.... then you can use AI to make a pipeline that will make using your tool as easy as talking.

+You design that AI pipeline in luminary, then export it to the standalone luminary pipeline engine library which can be imported into your project.
+This means you use the luminary tool to build and test the pipeline, then use it to run your own app or business.

+---

 ## Key Features
 - **Multiple AI Assistants** — Build complex AI workflows by orchestrating specialized assistants.
 - **Visual Graph Editor** — Drag-and-drop nodes to design AI pipelines without tangling in code.